Communicable Disease Plan

 Courses that are being offered in-person are required to have in-person midterms and exams.
 Courses being offered remotely are required to have remote midterms and exams.
 If a student is unable to attend an in-person midterm/exam, please refer to the Academic Concessions section above.
 Students who require accessibility-related accommodation must contact the Centre for Accessible Learning and follow their procedures.

 Office hours may be held remotely, or in-person by appointment.
 Contact your instructor for details about office hours for your course.

 All teaching spaces within the Faculty of Applied Sciences and the lecture theatres where Applied Sciences courses are scheduled have been assessed and are operating in accordance with WorkSafeBC requirements and relevant ASHRAE Standards for indoor air quality.

 Illness and Academic Concessions

 Students are responsible for completing a daily self-health check prior to traveling to campus, to assess for COVID-19 symptoms.
 If a student has symptoms, it is their responsibility to get tested for COVID-19.
 Students who are experiencing symptoms of COVID-19 (or are feeling ill) should not come to campus and should prioritize recovering from any illness.
 This means that course material (lectures, labs, tutorials – both in-person and online) may be missed from time to time.
 Instructors are encouraged to consider an alternative plan in advance to accommodate those students who will need to miss class.
 Students who are unable to complete assignments, labs, exams or other graded course components due to illness are required to submit a request for academic concession via this form.

-The following safety measures are to be followed when conducting meetings in person:
+The following safety measures are to be followed when conducting meetings in-person:

-- Masks are mandatory for all participants
+- Masks are encouraged

 - Practice careful social contact by limiting the number of sustained close contacts and respecting personal space